greg-js/arch-wiki-md-repo/wiki/_content/english/Syslinux.md

 The `syslinux-install_update` script will install Syslinux, copy `*.c32` modules to `/boot/syslinux`, set the boot flag and install the boot code in the MBR.
 It can handle [MBR](/index.php/MBR "MBR") and [GPT](/index.php/GPT "GPT") disks along with software RAID:

-If you use a separate boot partition make sure that it is mounted.
+If you use a separate boot partition, make sure that it is mounted.
 Check with `lsblk`; if you do not see a `/boot` mountpoint, mount it before you go any further.

 *   Run `syslinux-install_update` with flags: `-i` (install the files), `-a` (mark the partition *active* with the *boot* flag), `-m` (install the *MBR* boot code): `# syslinux-install_update -i -a -m` If this command fails with *Syslinux BIOS install failed*, the problem is likely that the `extlinux` binary could not find the partition containing `/boot`: